Kevin Vuong: 2018 Toronto City Council campaign

 Vuong ran for Toronto City Council in Ward 10 Spadina—Fort York during the 2018 municipal election.
 His campaign was focused on highlighting the lack of services and infrastructure downtown, an understanding of vertical living that leveraged his many years as president of his condominium board, and climate adaptation and action for vertical communities.
 During the campaign, the conversion of King Street as a popular thoroughfare to a transit-focused street hit a flashpoint.
 Vuong organized "King Street Eats" to help local restaurants adapt and attract customers.
 He claims he was pressured to drop out of the race by incumbent councillor Joe Cressy.
 Vuong received an endorsement from the Toronto Sun.

 2021 Canadian federal election

-Shortly before 2021 Canadian federal election, the Toronto Star reported on August 10 that Vuong was expected to be tapped by the Liberal Party as the candidate for Spadina-Fort York following incumbent MP Adam Vaughan's surprise announcement of his retirement.
-The Liberals announced that he was acclaimed the candidate on August 13.
+Shortly before the 2021 Canadian federal election, the Toronto Star reported on 10 August that Vuong was expected to be tapped by the Liberal Party as the candidate for Spadina-Fort York following incumbent MP Adam Vaughan's surprise announcement of his retirement.
+The Liberals announced that he was acclaimed the candidate on 13 August.